developernaren/visitnepal/blog/intro.md

 Nepal does not have a direct flight from Europe, so you have to transfer from somewhere.
 [Dubai](https://u.ae/en/information-and-services/visa-and-emirates-id/transit-visa) and [Qatar](https://visitqatar.com/intl-en/plan-your-trip/visas/visa-details) offers  which will allow you to visit Dubai or Doha for few days.
 You can make a mini vacation out of it.

+### SIM

+Please buy sim cards in the airport if you can.
+You can buy both Ncell and NTC.
+If one does not work somewhere, the other might.
+You can buy data packages for very cheap.

 ### Safety and Security

 Emergency number in Nepal is ==100== for police and ==102== for ambulance.
 Please remember these numbers.
 The main cities we will be travelling during our trip is Kathmandu and Pokhara.
 These cities are considered very safe for tourists.